 A working mother pens a heart felt open letter to all working mummies around the world.
 She writes about her concerns, challenges and lessons as a working mother.

 My parents were never around.
-When I was kid, I would be placed wailing, kicking and screaming into my parents' car on Friday nights so they could fetch me back home for the weekend.
+When I was kid, I would be placed wailing, kicking and screaming into my parents' car on Friday nights so that they could fetch me back home for the weekend.
 The rest of the week?
-The rest of the week I would stay with my grandmother and my huge extended family of my mother's siblings.
+I would stay with my grandmother and my huge extended family of my mother's siblings.

-Did I say " wailing, kicking and screaming"?
+Did I mention "wailing, kicking and screaming"?
 Yes, I did.
 Why?
-I hated going back to my parents place because I was more attached to the uncles who would swing me high into the air and my grandmother whom I would run to everyday after school.
+I hated going back to my parents' place because I was more attached to the uncles who would swing me high into the air and my grandmother whom I would run to everyday after school.

-We don't need to be psychologists to reason: "Ah, that's what happens when a child lacks her mother's attention.”
+We don't need to be psychologists to reason: "Ah, that's what happens when a child lacks a mother's attention.”
 And that's probably true.

 Working mummies, let's face it - you can't have it all.
-You cannot expect your child to be as attached to you when you are only able to devote two-seventh of your time to him.
-Let's come to terms with that instead of trying to achieve the impossible.
+You cannot expect your child to be as attached to you when you are only able to devote two-seventh of your time to him/her.
+Let's be realistic about it instead of trying to achieve the impossible.

-But, that doesn't mean you can't be close to your child.
+That said, it doesn't mean that you can't foster a close relationship with your child.

 With age comes wisdom

 As I grew older, I learnt to appreciate my mother a lot more.
 I saw the sacrifices she made for me.
-I recognized how she chose to do away with her precious weekend me-time and instead spent it together with me reading, visiting the zoo or coaching me.
+I recognised how she chose to give up her precious weekend me-time, and spent it with me instead; reading, visiting the zoo or coaching me.

 I saw her regret when I rebelled in my youthful folly, heard her sighs as she fretted about how I might have turned out better if she had stayed at home to work instead.

 Working mothers, will you always be beset by guilt about how you should be spending more time with your child instead?
 Yes.
 It is a constant struggle, this guilt.
-While you are at work, you feel a pull that you should be spending more time with him.
+While you are at work, you feel a pull that you should be spending more time with your child.

-Yet, sometimes when you are back at home with your child, you wonder if you could achieve more if you had spent that weekend afternoon networking instead of bringing your child to see Barney and Friends perform on stage for the eighth time that year.
-You will always walk on a tight rope, it will always be a fine balancing act.
+Yet, sometimes when you are back at home with your child, you wonder if you could have achieved more if you had spent that weekend afternoon networking instead of bringing your child to see Barney and Friends perform on stage for the eighth time that year.
+You will always be walking on a tight rope.
+It will always be a fine balancing act between the two.